ShaoPengyang/ISG-CD/README.md

 ## This repo is for KDD submission 2427.

-This repo includes (1) codes for results in the original paper; (2)  results based on five-fold cross-validation; (3) modifications about newly added baselines.
+This repo includes (1) codes for results in the original paper; (2)  results based on five-fold cross-validation; (3) discussions about newly added baselines; (4) experiments about whether ASG-CD can detect randomly generated noises.

 ### (1) codes for results in the original paper
 To run all codes, Pytorch (gpu version), networkx, pandas, scikit-learn must be installed.